jimbozhang/xares/README.md

 python -m xares.run --max-jobs 8 your_encoder.py src/tasks/*.py
 ```

-## Add your own task
+## Add new tasks

-To add a new task, refer to the existing task implementations for guidance.
-You need to create a TaskConfig tailored to your chosen dataset.
+Adding a new task is easy.
+Refer to the existing task implementations for guidance.
+You need to create a `TaskConfig` tailored to your chosen dataset.